c3ilabuser/student9_lab/exercise2.md

 * When prompted, log in using the OpenShift username+password on your label.
 * You should see a "pipeline" that appears to either be in progress (building / deploying / testing your app), or failed :(
-* If it's running, wait a minute or two until the test stage completes.
-At this point it will fail, and the pipeline will stop due to a failed test.
-Somehow the app didn't get it's title updated properly.
+* Click the pipeline, and, if it's still running, wait a minute or two until the test stage completes.
+The test stage fails and the pipeline has stops due to a failed test.
+Somehow the app didn't get its title updated properly.
 We'll fix that in the next step.

 ##Correct the application title